-Nick Weshinskey, Ph.D., NCC Year One Curriculum Director Adjunct Assistant Professor of Medical Education Project Director, Center for Rural Health and Social Service Development
+Nick Weshinskey, Ph.D., NCC Education Assistant Professor, Department of Medical Education Year One Curriculum Director, Office of Education and Curriculum

 Organization of the First Year

 The core of the first year consists of thirty-eight weeks divided into three units.
 Tutor groups are shuffled and tutors are reassigned after each unit.
 At the end of the first year, a summer enrichment experience is available, however, the summer may be used for remediation purposes. (see Student Progress section).